-Things To Do After Installing Ubuntu 21.10 & 20.04
+Better Things To Do After Installing Ubuntu 24.04

 Conclusion

 This was our list of stuff to do after installing whatever version of Ubuntu you use.
-The possibilities are endless.
-It all depends on your work and what type of software and functionalities you may need.
+The possibilities are endless, and it all depends on your work and what type of software and functionalities you may need.

-If you have any more things which you always do after installing the system, you may share us your thoughts in the comments!
+If you have any more things that you always do after installing the system, you may share your thoughts in the comments!

+With a B.Sc and M.Sc in Computer Science & Engineering, Hanny brings more than a decade of experience with Linux and open-source software.
+He has developed Linux distributions, desktop programs, web applications and much more.
+All of which attracted tens of thousands of users over many years.
+He additionally maintains other open-source related platforms to promote it in his local communities.